TarsCloud/K8STARS/README.en.md

 * ${TARS_PATH}/data: provide execution status and cache files

 ## tarscli description
 `tarscli` provides a set of command tools to help with tars services’ containerized deployment.
-If you want to designate the parameters, please refer to tarscli help.
+If you want to designate the parameters, please refer to `tarscli help`.
 Below are the sub commands tarscli supports:
 * genconf is used to create tars services’ starting configuration files.
 The supported environment variables include:
   * `TARS_APPLICATION` : the application name, which comes from _server_meta.yaml by default.
   * `TARS_SERVER`: the server name, which is read from _server_meta.yaml.